roytang/blog/content/post/2006/03/ballmer-bemused-forbes-com.md

 ][1]

-An interview with Steve Ballmer &#8211; a lot of &#8220;Microsoft is cool&#8221; gibberish, but one nice quote stands out for me:
+An interview with Steve Ballmer &#8211; a lot of "Microsoft is cool&#8221; gibberish, but one nice quote stands out for me:

 > Forbes.com: Right now, I can go out and get a free alternative to just about every product Microsoft sells.
 Why do people keep paying you for something they could get free?
 >